lisaong/katacoda-scenarios/sqlite-python/step1.md

         print row
 </pre>

 This will output all data in the Users table from the database.

-Note that you should not repeat the INSERT statements from the earlier section, because the table has already been created.
+Note that you should delete the INSERT statements from the earlier section, because the table has already been created.
+Otherwise, you'll see an SQLite error.

+Run the script to query the database contents:

+`python app.py`{{execute}}